List of mayors of Alice Springs

 This is a list of mayors of Alice Springs Town Council, a local government area in the Northern Territory, Australia.
 The mayor is an elected member of the council, who acts as a ceremonial figurehead at official functions, and carries the authority of council between meetings.

-The longest serving Mayor of Alice Springs was Damien Ryan, who served from March 2008 until his resignation in September 2021 (13.5 years approxiamately).
+The longest serving Mayor of Alice Springs was Damien Ryan, who served from March 2008 until his resignation in September 2021 (13.5 years approximately).

 The current mayor is Asta Hill.